mark-sch/GpsdTracking/README.md

 ---------------------
 - With MySQL backend
 ---------------------
-   * edit MySqlGpsTrackingSample and check options
+   * edit MySqlSample
       -- verify database name/user/password
-      -- check network port for nmea and telnet
+      -- check network port for nmea and telnet adapters

-   * create MySQL base with mysql command line [GpsdTrack can only create base tables]
+   * create MySQL base with mysql command line [GpsdTrack can create tables, but base should exist]

-   * start  Server  $NODE ./apps/MySqlGpsdTrackingSample.js
+   * start  Server  $NODE ./apps/GpsdMySqlSample.js
       -- verify that it successfully connect onto mysql

    * connect telnet console  [telnet localhost 5000] by default for MySQL sample app.
+      -- type help to get console command list
-      -- register to listen to event [command: evt]
+      -- register to listen to event [evt]
-      -- create MySQL tables [command: dbinit] This create tables if they do not exist -- create a fake tracking device in MySQL [command: create 123456789 My Fake Device] [note: user HAVE TO create device in DB before server push received data to DB]
+      -- create MySQL tables [db init] This create tables if they do not exist -- create a fake tracking device in MySQL [command: create 123456789 My Fake Device] [note: user HAVE TO create device in DB before server push received data to DB]

-   * start a GpsSimulator
+   * start DeviceSimulator
-      -- $NODE ./apps/GpsTrackerSimulator.js --file=./samples/gpx-files/opencpn-sample.gpx --imei=123456789 --port=5001 --tic=10 --speed=10 --debug=1
+      -- $NODE ./apps/DeviceSimulator.js --gpxfile=./samples/gpx-files/opencpn-sample.gpx --imei=123456789 --port=5001 --tic=2 --speed=10 --debug=1

-   * look in your DB
+   * look for position in DB
       -- select * from devices;
       -- select * from positions;